jayperryworks/javascript-101/slides.md

 ### Variable declaration

-* Tell our program that we wish to make a variable
+* `var` keyword tells our program that we wish to make a variable
 * We choose the name
+* Variables should only be _declared_ once

 ```javascript
 var age;